rios0rios0/guide/Code-Style/GoLang.md

 1. **Note:** the `infra` field is usually an external DTO structure, like a database model or an API response.
 2. **Note:** the `MapToEntity` and `MapToEntities` method names are static and must be followed as a standard.
-3. **Note:** the `External` and `any` aren't static, and they need to be changed according to the library, API or technology used as the exernal source.
+3. **Note:** the `External` and `any` aren't static, and they need to be changed according to the library, API or technology used as the external source.

 - Inside `controllers` we'll have: